 The summit day is split into three broad themes – people, business and society.
 Each section will feature industry-leading speakers, policy and academic experts and a head-to-head debate with audience voting.
 We will hear from experts in the fields of trust and ethics.
-And there will be a keynote from the government.

 250 are attending from across business, startups, big tech, policymakers, think tanks, academic and consumer groups.
 We’re building in time for people who come to connect and learn from each other.